divy-11/Blogging-Web/README.md

 - **Optimized Performance**: Backend built with TypeScript and PostgreSQL, improving query response times by 40%.
 - **Responsive Design**: Seamless experience across devices, boosting user engagement by 20% with a well-designed, responsive UI.

-## Performance Metrics
-- **Backend Query Speed**: Query response time reduced by 40% through efficient use of Prisma and PostgreSQL.
-- **User Engagement**: 25% increase in user interactions and a 20% boost in engagement across multiple devices.

 ## Installation

 1. Clone the repository: